 Please remember that annual membership began January 1 and there's still time to enjoy most of the Chapter's year.
 This Chapter has some of the most reasonable membership fees in the nation.
 If you wish to become a member or to renew membership, please examine our fee schedule and a link to the membership process at the bottom of this web page.
 CFEs, associates, and education and student affiliates are welcome.

 The Maryland Chapter's Meeting in september 2021 Provides An Engaging Speaker, An Important subject, and 4 cpes. join us in-person or via the web.

 Monthly Fraud Talk Podcast

 Listen to ACFE's monthly podcast where they break down case studies, talk with the industry's leading experts, and provide tools to spot, fight and prevent fraud.
-Available at ACFE's web site, the feature for May is "Accountability at All Levels."
+Available at ACFE's web site, the latest feature is

-Fraud Related Bills Introduced in the Maryland Legislature in 2021
+Fraud Related Bills Become Maryland Law in 2021

 The following fraud-related bills passed both Chambers in 2021.
 The Governor signed HB0756 and SB0327.
 All bills are at Maryland General Assembly Search.
 HB0804 was enacted under Article II, Section 17(c) of the Maryland Constitution - Chapter 515.
 Details at Maryland General Assembly Bills Enacted.